Pushpaka Vimana (2017 film): Plot

-The story begins when a young lawyer reopens a closed case.
-She says that the man who was punished for a rape and murder in that case was innocent and there was no fault of his.
-She reveals herself as the daughter of that man when the court asks for proof.
+The story begins when a young lawyer reopens a closed case, claiming that the man convicted of rape and murder was innocent.
+When the court asks for proof, she reveals that she is his daughter.

-An intellectually-disabled man (Ramesh Arvind) is from a family of army employees and wants to continue doing the same work.
-But his mental disability does not give him a chance to fulfill it.
-He owns a rickshaw and drives it to feed himself and his daughter (Baby Yuvina).
-They have a lovely life.

-They both are saving money to buy a toy plane liked by the daughter.
+An intellectually disabled man, Ramesh Arvind, comes from a family of army employees and hopes to follow the same profession, but his disability prevents him from doing so.
+Instead, he owns and drives a rickshaw to support himself and his daughter (Baby Yuvina).
+The two share a happy life and save money to buy her a toy aeroplane.